ArthurFerreira2/reinette-II-plus-dot-py/README.md

     On windows, you can rename 'reinetteII+.py' to 'reinetteII+.pyw' and double click on it to launch it from explorer

 J - Well, I have a dark screen with Apple II printed on top, what's next ?
-A - This is how the apple II plus starts - you can press reset (F11) to get to the APPLESOFT prompt of drag and drop a floppy image (.nib only) and wait it loads the programm from floppy.
+A - This is how the apple II plus starts - you can press reset (F11) to get to the APPLESOFT prompt or drag and drop a floppy image (.nib only) and wait it loads the programm from floppy.

 J - Jeez, that's pretty neat !
 A - I Hope you won't spend all your time playing ...
 I wrote it for you to read it - I spent a lot commenting the code.